jossemarGT/WPMU-dashboard-feedback-button/README.txt

 * The network feedback can be checked in the plugin's page.

 = 1.0.7 =
-* Initial styles and js behavior.
+* Plugin page styles and js behavior.

+TODO:
+Send config object via wp_localize_script.
+Fetch feedback on ready and tab active.
+Don't fetch feedback twice
+Fetch feedback count
+Feedback pagination ( < > without any number should be nice )
+Feedback update (mark as read)
+Feedback sort after update (hide read ones, and fetch the same amount of feedback)

 = 1.0.6 =
-* Basic template rendering
+* Basic template rendering.

 = 1.0.5 =
 * plugin_screen_hook_suffix network fix.